Fundamental theorems

 • How to find, state, and prove theorems in our work?

-So in our practice, we mimic the first part of the progression, then learn to discover patterns and formulate theorems.
-The theoretical talks give us a series of good examples.
+In practice, we mimic the first part of the progression, then learn to discover patterns and formulate theorems.

 1. Fundamental theorem of linear algebra S